·

 How to Travel with a Pet from the US to Europe

-Many people prefer to hire a company that specializes in pet transportation, but after I saw their prices I found it ridiculous.
+Many people prefer to hire a company specializing in pet transportation, but after I saw their prices I found it ridiculous.
 It’s so easy to transport pets on your own and arrange all the necessary paperwork for less than $400, that there’s no point in paying someone $1000-35000 to do it for you.
 It feels like a robbery to me.

 Unless you have some exotic pets or breeds that are banned from some airlines or have to transport over 3 pets at once, there’s no point in hiring a company to do it for you.